 Streamline all your existing workflows to reduce wasted time and resources.
 Automation is key here, especially in areas like invoicing, expense management, inventory management, and payroll processing.

-Outsourcing and Freelancing
+Outsourcing and freelancing

 You might not always need full-time staff for every role in your organization.
 Consider outsourcing specific tasks or hiring freelancers.